abhisam/LinearAlgebraHandsOn/README.md

 ## Contents

-*ScalaLinearAlgebraHandsOn.html* The notebook in html format.
+*ScalaLinearAlgebraHandsOn.html*: The notebook in html format.

-*ScalaLinearAlgebraHandsOn.scala* The content of the notebook as Scala source code.
+*ScalaLinearAlgebraHandsOn.scala*: The content of the notebook as Scala source code.
 All non-Scala notebook cells were converted to comments.